-It is important to consider how various aspects of your identity may be impacted during your experience abroad.
+It is important to consider how various aspects of your identity may be experienced during your time abroad.
 Understanding identity issues in your host country is part of getting to know its culture.
 You will want to research your destination so you have some idea of what to expect.
 While the unknowns can be scary, being prepared for various possibilities will help you prepare to navigate the differences you might encounter.